From 2005 to present there has been a demonstration area for the rally cars at the top of the hill

 "En la rose je fleurie" or "Like the rose, I flourish" is part of the Richmond coat of Arms and motto

 Celebrate the season with an unforgettable party at Goodwood.
-Choose from the grandeur of Goodwood House, the elegance of The Kennels, or the luxury of The Goodwood Hotel—the perfect settings for your festive gathering.
+Choose from the grandeur of Goodwood House, or the elegance of The Kennels - the perfect settings for your Christmas Party.

 Explore our festive menus and seasonal packages, perfect for a magical Christmas at Goodwood.